 4. Clear Boundaries

-If you’re a coach or a consultant, establish clear boundaries on arriving at meetings on time, and have a 24-hour cancellation policy in place.
+If you’re a coach or a consultant, establish clear boundaries with clients on arriving at meetings on time, and have a 24-hour cancellation policy in place.
 This way if the client is late, you still finish on time and get paid.
 They need to respect your time and build effective time management skills themselves.

 5. Color blocking

 Mark different types of meetings and activities in your calendar with different colors.
 For example, mark scheduled appointments in yellow and time-flexible activities in blue.
-Use green for your work schedule and purple for your personal life.
+Use green for your work schedule and professional life and purple for your personal life.
 You get the idea.

 6. Preparation Time

 Proper time management involves preparation which is arguably the most underestimated time management hack.

 Your mornings will be way less rushed if you prep your food and clothes in advance.
 Also, researching for a project and preparing for a meeting should be blocked out in your calendar in the same way as everything else.
 Do you think that leaving things to the last minute will bring you less stress?
 We’ll leave you to answer that one for yourself.